BurnX (BRNX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BurnX Historical Price

-According to the latest data gathered on BurnX live price page, the current price of BurnX is 0.00137625USD.
-The circulating supply of BurnX(BRNX) is 50.00M BRNX , giving it a market capitalization of $68.82K.
+According to the latest data gathered on BurnX live price page, the current price of BurnX is 0.00128449USD.
+The circulating supply of BurnX(BRNX) is 50.00M BRNX , giving it a market capitalization of $64.57K.

 The BurnX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BRNX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.